Sports medicine refers to it as runner’s knee or patellofemoral pain syndrome (PFPS) but no matter what we call it, it can really hurt.

 Our team specializes in creating ideal health and longevity plans for patients of all ages.

 How long will I have to wait for a positive outcome?

 Most patients who have sustained knee injuries want treatment options that will enable them to recover as quickly as possible and return to their physical activity.
 For this purpose, as noted by National Health Institute, modern regenerative medicine has introduced the use of cell-based therapies that have opened new knee-treatment horizons.

-GenLife’s stem cell therapy in Miami offers runners these autologous injections giving them a chance to get back to training far sooner than they may have expected.
+GenLife’s cell therapy in Miami offers runners these autologous injections giving them a chance to get back to training far sooner than they may have expected.
 How quickly or potently this recovery will occur in your knee depends on several factors including your age, genetics, injury severity, general health, and follow-up care.
 The regeneration process can take from a couple of weeks up to a few months while relieving or reducing your pain.

 Remember that returning to sport participation should always be a decision made together by the athlete and the doctor, to achieve the best possible outcome.

 Want to speak with a cell therapy specialist in Miami?